Doreen Lindsay

 Doreen Lindsay (1934) is a Canadian artist known for her photography.

 Early life and education

 Lindsay received a certificate in Fine Arts, Instituto Allende, Mexico in 1957. from Sir George Williams University, Montreal, she earned a Bachelor of Fine Arts degree in 1965, followed by a master's degree in art education in 1969.

-Lindsay married the photographer Gabor Szilasi.
+Lindsay married the photographer Gabor Szilasi (1965) whom she had encouraged and to whom she taught the basics of printing photography.